Battle of the Piney Woods: Notable games

 At the end of November in 1930, all that stood between head coach J. W. Jones' Sam Houston team and the Bearkats' first ever conference championship was the Stephen F. Austin Lumberjacks.

 Stephen F. Austin under coach Gene White had won only one game and tied another in its first six games of the season.
-The Lumberjacks were coming off a 64–0 whipping at the hands of the West Texas A&M Buffaloes the previous week.
+The Lumberjacks were coming off a 64–0 loss at the hands of the West Texas A&M Buffaloes the previous week.

 But Coach Jones warned the Bearkats that the Lumberjacks would put up a strong effort against their arch rival and man who had coached Sam Houston in each of its battles with SFA since the first in 1923 was proven correct.

 The Sam Houston Alcalde reported "The men from our sister college put up a desperate fight."

 The article added "But their cause was lost.
 Driving with determination that could not be denied, the Bearkats steam-rolled the Lumberjacks and won their first conference championship."

 Dave James, Jackson and Coe each scored touchdowns.